Performance Management, Supercharged

 Obstacle #2: A lack of constructive feedback

-Not to mention, 83% of employees want more feedback regardless of if it’s positive or negative.
+Not to mention, 83% of employees want more feedback, regardless of if it’s positive or negative.
 They simply want to know what they’re doing right and where they need to improve.
 Break out of the cycle of repetitive annual performance reviews that focus on past mistakes and start giving actionable feedback right when it’s relevant to develop high-performing employees.

 How to remove this obstacle: Take a page from Gallup’s playbook to give effective feedback.
 Remember these three characteristics of constructive feedback:

-• Frequent: Give feedback often so employees have frequent learning and development opportunities.
+- Frequent: Give feedback often so employees have frequent learning and development opportunities.

-• Focused: Feedback should be specific and tailored to each individual employee and their own performance expectations.
+- Focused: Feedback should be specific and tailored to each individual employee and their own performance expectations.

-• Future-oriented: Constructive feedback inspires growth by asking how employees can move forward.
+- Future-oriented: Constructive feedback inspires growth by asking how employees can move forward.

 Obstacle #3: Not understanding “the big picture”

 Only about half of the workforce strongly agrees that they understand what is expected of them at work.
 That means the other half is more or less “winging” it.
 If employees don’t know what is expected of them, it’s unlikely they understand how their work really contributes to the bigger goals of the organization.
-That can lead to subpar performance and low engagement, which makes it hard to retain them long-term.
+That can lead to performance constraints and low engagement, which makes it hard to retain them long-term.

 However, when employees feel connected to their company’s goals, they’re more connected to their own work, too.
 That can result in productivity that’s as much as 22% higher and promote a culture of transparency in your organization.